gamesrc-ver-recreation/build/notes-restoration.md

 SW 1.0-1.2, as well as the Build Editors for Duke3D 1.4 and SW 1.2 (Duke3D 1.4's editor was reused for 1.5).
 - MMULTI.OBJ as prepared on 19960904 and used in Duke3D 1.4-1.5 and SW 1.0-1.2
-(*presumably* also in 2DRAW, as available from Ken's site and prepared on 99).
+(*presumably* also in 2DRAW, as available from Ken's site and prepared in 99).
 - CACHE1D.OBJ as present in Duke3D 1.4 and its revision of the Build editor.
 - BUILD.OBJ and ENGINE.OBJ as present in Duke3D 1.4-1.5's Build Editor
 (ENGINE.OBJ has differences from the revision in the Duke3D 1.4 game EXE).